-As required by the Institute of Internal Auditors, the internal audit department has in place an Audit Charter which is approved by the TME Audit Committee.
+As required by the Institute of Internal Auditors, the internal audit department has in place an Audit Charter which is approved by the TME Audit Committee and reviewed every year.
 This charter sets out the purpose, mission and responsibility for the internal audit activity based on the power and authorities handed to it by the TME Audit Committee.
 This ensures that the internal audit department has access to all offices, documents and staff it requires to conduct its internal audit work without any interference or obstruction.

-B5.2 Audit Independence
+Audit Independence

 The key function holder for internal audit at TME, is the Head of Internal Audit TME, based in the Luxembourg office.
 The Head of TME Internal Audit reports functionally to the audit committee, methodologically to the HCC Senior Vice President of Audit and Controls, based in Houston, through the Head of International Internal Audit, based in London, and administratively (i.e. day-to-day operations) to the TME CEO.
 The Head of Internal Audit TME attends the TME Audit Committee meetings as and when required, to report the audit results and findings.
-There is also direct communication between the Chairman of the TME Audit Committee and the Head of Internal Audit TME during the year.
-The Head of Internal Audit TME is responsible, oversees and controls all the internal audit activities for TME, whether carried out directly by the TME audit team or through the joint co-operation with the TMHCC International audit team.
+There is also direct communication between the Chairman of the TME Audit Committee and the Head of Internal Audit TME audit TME is responsible, oversees and controls all the internal audit activities for TME, whether carried out directly by the TME audit team or through the joint co-operation with the TMHCC International audit team.

-The TME internal audit team has embedded the TMHCC audit methodology, which covers also the JSOX requirements, RAP retesting and the new audit software (AuditBoard).
-The TMHCC International internal audit team will continue to provide support in 2023 to their TME internal audit colleagues, given their historical knowledge of the business, its systems and its people.
-There is close coordination and co-operation between the internal audit teams on a number of joint / combined internal audits planned for 2023.
+The TME internal audit team has embedded the TMHCC audit methodology, which covers also the JSOX requirements, RAP retesting and the audit software (Audit Board).
+The TMHCC International internal audit team will continue to work together with their TME internal audit colleagues in 2024, given their historical knowledge of the business, its systems and its people.
+There is close coordination and co-operation between the internal audit teams on a number of joint / combined internal audits planned for 2024.

-The work of the internal audit department is available for review each year by the external auditors, PwC, as part of their statutory year-end audit work.
+The work of the Internal Audit department is available for review each year by the external auditors, PwC, as part of their statutory year-end audit work and is subject to a full audit which is undertaken by an independent third party every five years and a review was performed by KPMG in 2023.
+This corporate wide review of TMHCC received a Generally Conforms rating, the highest of three ratings available and KPMG determined that the IIA standards were being achieved.
 Furthermore, internal auditors who work in the department do not have direct operational responsibility over, or responsibility for, any of the activities being reviewed.
 Any new employee of the audit department who previously worked in another area of the organisation will be prohibited from reviewing the activities they were once responsible for, for a minimum of one year.